I Have Read the Above Guidelines and want to Submit a Proposal

 - Relevance to intended conference audience (described below)

-- Level of presentation.
-The organizers encourage presentations aimed at different levels of knowledge: introductory, intermediate or advanced.
+- Level of presentation: The organizers encourage presentations aimed at different levels of knowledge: introductory, intermediate or advanced.
+The presenter must decide on and indicate the level at which they consider their session to be.

 - Interactive, using demonstrations, discussions and/or lectures.